spierala/mini-rx-store/docs/docs/component-store.md

 - Component Store is **destroyable**

 ## Use-cases
+- **Local** component state:
-- State is fully **local** to a component:
+  - State which is bound to a component
-  - State is not shared with other components
-  - You do not want to "pollute" the global state object with that state
+  - State which has the lifespan of a component
+  - State which can exist multiple times (if the corresponding component exists multiple times)
 - **Frequent create/destroy:** Creating and destroying Component Stores is fast
 - **Very frequent state changes** could lead to performance issues when using `Store` or `FeatureStore` (both update the global state object using actions and reducers, which means more overhead)